submariner-io/enhancements/submariner/cable-driver-protocols-enhancement.md

 * **Interoperability**: IP in IP can be used to transport packets between domains when the protocol in those domains (e.g. IPv6) is not supported by intermediary networks (e.g. IPv4).

-For Overlay-over-IPSec in transport mode with further configuration, the benefits fall into the following categories:

-* **Performance**: Taking advantage of an overlay protocol wrapped in offloaded IPSec in transport mode can yield significant performance improvements.
-The existing IPSEC configuration performance on a pair of modern servers ~ 2Gbit maximum.
-Switching to IP GRE Tunnel protected by an offloaded transport mode IPSEC external “wrap” - 25Gbit.
-A difference of 12.5 times.
-Or in the case of VXLAN offloaded with an IPSec transport wrap - 9Gbit.
-* **Scale**: While it is theoretically possible to scale a system built around tunnel mode IPSEC to hundreds of nodes, it will be difficult to achieve reliability and stability, especially if there is a complex topology of tunnels.
-In order to achieve such scales, using other L2/L3 VPN tech combined with an optional external IPSEC protection provides a better approach, because it allows the use of dynamic routing protocols instead of complex static routing.
-Furthermore, it allows the use of traffic engineering and Site to Site QoS which is impossible in the case of IPSEC Tunnel mode.
-* **Debuggability**: Tunnel mode IPSEC is a debugging nightmare (especially if it is offloaded in part or in full).
-There is no visibility of what goes into the VPN and once it has entered the tunnel it is encrypted and thus unsuitable for debugging.
-This problem goes away if the VPN is using standard L2/L3 VPN technology which provides suitable interfaces on which the system administrator can snoop.

 ## Proposal

-### IP-in-IP Encapsulation

 This enhancement proposes to support IP-in-IP for un-encrypted connection between clusters.
 A new IP tunnelling interface `ipip-tunnel` will be added to the active gateway node of each cluster